JamalRahman/jamalrahman.github.io/_posts/2021-01-25-website-journey.md

 ![](/assets/images/2021-01-25-website-journey/v2.jpg)

 While the design of this v2 website still slaps, it fits the wrong purpose.
-As before, it stood as an example of full-stack web development, UX design, and showing a passing familiarity with wider software engineering tooling: unix competency, working with cloud platforms, deplyoment processes.
+As before, it stood as an example of full-stack web development, UX design, and showing my familiarity with wider software engineering tooling: unix competency, working with cloud platforms, deplyoment processes.

 It was around this time that I started wanting to write more and web-dev less, and I first used proxied `blog.jamalrahman.co.uk` to redirect towards a version of the 'Ghost' blogging platform that was deployed on my cluster.
 Unfortunately I lost the contents of this blog somewhere down the line.